matt123miller/dnd-journal/game-1/game-1-notes.md

 Barry is separate

+Mention the flock of birds soaring aroud the train, one eventually gets too close to the window and is obliterated by electrical energy surrounding the outside of the train.

 Served by the warforged lady

 Warforged then goes to the silver flame group, lead by Sarah Shimmerstein.
 Sarah is put off by the warforged, probs racist.